marcosraudkett/nodejs-api-boilerplate/README.md

 ### Development server

 Install all dependencies using npm install<br>
-Run by using command npm start
+Run by using command `npm start` or `node index.js`
 ```
 npm install
-npm start
+npm start # or alternatively node index.js
 ```

 ### Dependencies